 Where do Douyin users live in China?

-Breaking it down by individual city, the most populous cities top the list, of course, with Beijing leading Shanghai.
+Breaking it down by individual city, the most populous cities topped the list, as we’d expect, with Beijing leading Shanghai.

 Top Chinese cities for Douyin usage

 Notably the proportion of Douyin users living in the biggest cities fell significantly between March-May 2017 and March-May 2018.
 Smaller cities, on the other hand, saw growth in Douyin usage over this period.
 The percentages listed here are drawn from another data set and do not quite tarry with those above.